Heikowi/HWIFileDownload/README.md

 ### Authentication

-To authenticate for a file download, you need to implement the delegate method
+If authentication is required for a file download, you need to implement the delegate method

 ```objective-c
 - (void)onAuthenticationChallenge:(nonnull NSURLAuthenticationChallenge *)aChallenge